+What is Texas Health Steps?
 What services are offered by Texas Health Steps?

-Texas Health Steps is the Medicaid health-care program for STAR and STAR Kids children, teens, and young adults, birth through age 20.
+Texas Health Steps is the Medicaid health-care program for children, teens, and young adults, birth through age 20.

 Texas Health Steps gives your child:

 - Free regular medical checkups starting at birth. - Free dental checkups starting at 6 months of age. - A case manager who can find out what services your child needs and where to get these services.